Skip to footer content

 $vbLabelText $csharpLabel

 The ChromePdfRenderer handles the conversion while preserving CSS styling and font size formatting.
-This example shows basic printing to the default printer without user interaction.
+This example shows basic printing to the default printer without user interaction while maintaining security compliance through metadata tracking and access controls.
+The renderer also supports JavaScript execution and custom render delays for dynamic content.

 public IActionResult PrintToNetworkPrinter(string filePath)